11-pog/MCModDownloader/README.md

 #### Some extra parameters::

-- "-d" does nothing, supposed to auto donwload any dependency if it exists, however currently does nothing
+- "-d" does nothing, supposed to auto download any dependency if it exists, however currently does nothing
 - "-o" optional output directory, always defaults to the folder you're in

 ### Output